 Moving to San Diego

-Are you thinking about moving to San Diego?
+Have you decided San Diego is a great city and are you thinking about moving here?
 Feel free to ask me for tips or my very honest opinion about the pros and cons of this Californian city!